 Conversions of land funded by any of the aforementioned grant programs are tightly restricted by terms of the grant agreement and generally require lengthy coordination to meet the requirements for conversion.

-The LPA should send duplicate permit applications concurrently to the COE and DNR for individual Section 404 permits.
-The COE application must be accompanied by copies of applicable permits, concurrence/clearance letters, or correspondence from resource agencies (particularly U.S. Fish & Wildlife Service for federally listed threatened or endangered species concerns and the Missouri Department of Natural Resources’ State Historic Preservation Office for Section 106 compliance) verifying there are no regulatory requirements for the project.
+The LPA should send duplicate permit applications concurrently to the COE and DNR for individual Section 404 permits/401 certifications.
+The COE application must be accompanied by copies of applicable permits, concurrence/clearance letters, or correspondence from resource agencies (particularly U.S. Fish & Wildlife Service for federally listed threatened or endangered species concerns under Section 7 Endangered Species Act (ESA) and the Missouri Department of Natural Resources’ State Historic Preservation Office (SHPO) for Section 106 compliance) verifying any regulatory requirements for the project.
 Section 404 permit issuance is dependent upon demonstrating compliance with other agencies’ regulatory requirements.
+This applies to both individual permits and NWPs requiring pre-construction notification.
+Therefore, Section 7 ESA consultation with the USFWS and Section 106 consultation with the SHPO must be complete before the COE will issue a permit or verify NWP coverage (please see EPG 22.214.171.124 and EPG 126.96.36.199 for detailed information on MoDOT’s role in ensuring ESA and Section 106 compliance on behalf of FHWA).
 Once the COE is ready to issue the individual permit, it will request 401 certification issuance from DNR.
 The LPA must include in the construction contract both the 404 and 401 permits and the conditions covered therein.
 A 404 permit application form is available.

-On linear transportation projects where permanent fills impacting waters of the U.S. (not including wetlands) do not exceed 0.1 acre, there is no legal obligation to submit an application to the COE.
-If a project meets this “no pre-construction notification” condition, the LPA must provide a written statement to MoDOT verifying that permanent project impacts will not exceed 0.1 acre.
-If either temporary or permanent impacts to wetlands will result from project construction, then a permit submittal will be required.
+On linear transportation projects where permanent fills impacting waters of the U.S. (not including wetlands) do not exceed 0.1 acre, there is no legal obligation to submit an application to the COE, unless one of the pre-construction notification requirements applies (see NWP descriptions and notification requirements, pages 1983-1998 of the Federal Register).
+If a project meets the “no pre-construction notification” condition, the LPA must provide a written statement to MoDOT verifying that permanent project impacts will not exceed 0.1 acre and upload that determination to the RER as documentation of such.
+If either temporary or permanent impacts to wetlands will result from project construction, then a permit submittal is required.

 For impacts that exceed the nationwide permit pre-construction notification thresholds, the LPA must obtain a permit from the COE and provide it to MoDOT.
 In either the no pre-construction notification or the permit application submittal scenario, if NWP(s) apply, then the LPA is required to abide by all of the following conditions and include them in all contract proposals to validate the NWP(s):